3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Framed knot and link invariants

 \begin{theorem} The map $\Phi_\infty$ is a representation of the infinite framed braid group. \end{theorem} \begin{proof} The only part of the theorem which does not follow from the results already obtained is the fact that the twist is invertible, so that the algebraic counterpart of diagrammatic cancellation of kinks holds.
 We define the inverse of $\theta$ by means of reversibility property of $T$, according to the assignment

 The proof that $\theta^{-1}$ is the inverse of $\theta$ is very similar to the proof that $\tilde R$ is the inverse of $R$.
 The main difference is that we need to use the TSD property where $T$ and $\tilde T$ appear both in the same equation, as given in Lemma~\ref{lem:mixed}.
-Lemma~\ref{lem:cocomm} is again used, to reorder the elements appropriately. \end{proof}
+One also needs to reorder the elements appropriately. \end{proof}

 Given a $2$ or $3$-Lie algebra $L$ of finite dimension, we construct an invariant of framed links as follows.
 For a given framed link $\mathcal L$ we choose a framed braid, following the notation of \cite{KS}, $b = (t^1\cdots t^n) \tau_n$ where $\tau_n\in \mathbb B_n$ is a braid in the braid group $\mathbb B_n$ on $n$ strings, such that the closure of $b$ is isotopic to $\mathcal L$.
 Define maps $R_{n,i} : X^{\otimes 2n} \longrightarrow X^{\otimes 2n}$ as the tensor product $R_{n,i} := \mathbbm 1^{\otimes 2(i-1)} \otimes R \otimes \mathbbm 1^{\otimes 2 (n-i)}$.
 Let us now write $\tau_n$ as a product of braid group generators $\sigma_i$, say $b = \prod_j \sigma_{i_j}^{k_j}$.
 Then we define the map $\Psi_b: X^{\otimes 2n} \longrightarrow X^{\otimes 2n}$ as $\Psi_b = \prod_j R_{n,i_j}^{k_j} (\theta^{t_1}\otimes \cdots \otimes \theta^{t_n})$, where the product here indicates composition of maps.
 The trace of the map $\Psi_b$ is denoted by $\Psi(\mathcal L)$.